Wylhelm/excelai/installation_guide.md

    cd excelai
    ```

+2. Choose one of the following options to create an isolated environment:

-2. Create a virtual environment (recommended):
+   Option A: Create a virtual environment (recommended for pip users):
    ```
    python -m venv venv
    ```

-3. Activate the virtual environment:
+   Activate the virtual environment:
    - On Windows:
      ```
      venv\Scripts\activate